Michael Gottlieb, MD (photo: Elizabeth Nathane)

 Another boogeyman out there was Ronald Reagan.
 He came into office in 1981, and AIDS doesn’t register on his radar.
 He had bigger fish to fry, like Gorbachev.
 And much to his discredit, it took him seven years to say the word AIDS.
 Reagan didn’t lead.
 He didn’t say AIDS was an emerging public health threat, He didn’t demand more funding.
 Lives would have been saved if he had done more.
 Reagan is seen as the evil guy, There’s got to be someone to blame.
 The fact of the matter is, the virus is what’s to blame.
 This devastating new virus we knew nothing about.
 A lot of lives were lost before anyone could have done anything.
 This is in no way to let Reagan off the hook, but he wasn’t “the” villain.
 There were many.
 He was not the only one.
 There was a whole cadre of haters, like Lyndon Larouche and Jesse Helms.

 One more thing.
-There’s one movie, called The Fight for AmFAR, that was produced by (AmFAR co-founder) Matilda Krim’s friends.
+There’s one movie, called The Battle of AmFAR, that was produced by (AmFAR co-founder) Matilda Krim’s friends.
 I think Calvin Klein produced it.
 And in it, there is a bold-faced lie.
 (In the film) Matilda says, “And then when Rock Hudson happened, I thought to call Elizabeth Taylor and got her involved.”
 And people said to me at dinner parties, “now wait a minute.
 You were involved with Elizabeth Taylor long before that.”
 Elizabeth Taylor was the recipient of the first Commitment to Life award at APLA.

 Yes.
 Yes.
 I was there for that event.

 I was there for that, too!
 Elizabeth Taylor was deeply involved before any contact she had with Matilda Krim.
 Matilda Krim, on camera, in a piece orchestrated by her people, says this ridiculous thing, that she personally enlisted the help of Elizabeth Taylor.
 That’s all.
+(Note: See additional remarks below from Kevin Frost of AmFAR regarding this documentary and Gottlieb’s thoughts on it.)

 Do you have any thoughts on the recent passing of (noted gay NYC doctor, researcher and AmFAR co-founder) Dr. Joseph Sonnaband?